Azure/azure-quickstart-templates/101-ubuntu-mate-desktop-vscode/README.md

-#Deploy a Ubuntu Mate Desktop VM with VSCode
+# Deploy an Ubuntu Mate Desktop VM with VSCode

 This template creates a Linux developer workstation as follows: